5th and 6th grade Drama Elective

 Students who take this course must be prepared to attend extra rehearsals outside of the scheduled class time.
 Most of these rehearsals will be on Saturdays or Sundays.
 In some cases, every student is required to participate in an extra technical rehearsal the Saturday before the week of the performances as well as rehearsals every afternoon the week of the performances.

 Klausuren/Tests for this course include both performance and written aspects and count 1/3 of the final grade.
 Active participation in the final performances is part of the Allgemeine Teil (AT) evaluation and can be counted up to 1/3 of the grade for the spring semester.

-The High School Musical (normally in the fall) gives students the opportunity to act, sing, and dance, sometimes in a world-famous musical, such as Beauty and the Beast or The Wizard of Oz, or in a smaller or original piece, such as The Fantastiks or Stimmen durch die Mauer/Voices Through the Wall.
+The musical gives students the opportunity to act, sing, and dance, sometimes in a world-famous musical, such as Legally Blonde, Into the Woods, Beauty and the Beast or The Wizard of Oz, or in a smaller or original piece, such as The Fantastiks or Stimmen durch die Mauer/Voices Through the Wall.
 Auditions are usually held in the first two weeks of the school year with the performances in November.

 A middle school (6th, 7th, and 8th) as well as a high school group (9th,10th, 11th, and 12th) are participating in an ISTA (International Schools Theatre Association Festival) each year.
 At the festival, students work in ensemble groups with theatre professionals to create an original theatre presentation.
 Students must audition to participate in this group.
 The auditions are in September and the group does fundraising activities throughout the year.

 This post is also available in: Deutsch